Median Income

 Safety Score

-Chattanooga Valley has an average annual temperature of 59°F (15°C).
+Chattanooga Valley enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 40°F in January while summers reach 78°F in July.
-Annual precipitation is 56.5 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 56.5 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 44.
+The city sits at an elevation of 715 feet.

 Temperature